kamperh/bucktsong_segmentalist/readme.md

 ------------------

 Some preprocessed resources are given in `features/data/`.
 Extract MFCC features by running the steps in [features/readme.md](features/readme.md).
+Some steps are optional depending on whether you intend to train a cAE (see below).